wpd6132452.png

 The drawing pens in the collection consist mainly of two basic types, bow pens and tubular nib pens.
-There are also a few pens for lettering for which draughtsmen often used the crow quill type.
+There are also a few pens for lettering for which draughtsmen often used the crow quill type, and a pen for drawing the lines for music.

 Two English ruling pens.
 The first dates from the late eighteenth century.
 The brass handle unscrews halfway along its length to reveal a protracting pin (used for marking out).
 The hand-made wing screw for adjusting the line width is typical of this period.
 The second, early nineteenth century pen is of the 'split' type.
 When the brass cap is unscrewed and the adjusting screw is removed the two halves open like a pair of scissors to enable the pen to be cleaned.